El Camino del Diablo: History of the trail

 primarily from dehydration, heat stroke, and sunburn, but also from hyperthermia.
-In summer, temperatures here soar to 120 F, and people require 2 usgal of water a day just to survive.
+In summer, temperatures here reach 120 F, and people require 2 usgal of water a day to survive.
 Most of the graves line the last 30 mi of the trail to Yuma; by one count, there are 65 graves near Tinajas Altas.

 Use of the trail declined sharply after the Southern Pacific Railroad reached Yuma in 1870.
 While prospectors and transient visitors continued to visit the area, El Camino del Diablo never regained its status as a major migration route.
 Occasionally the route was used by cartographers and boundary survey parties, who documented numerous remains of both humans and domesticated animals.

 In recognition of its historic significance, El Camino del Diablo was listed on the National Register of Historic Places in 1978.
 It can still be transited by visitors to the Cabeza Prieta National Wildlife Refuge, established in 1939 to protect desert wildlife.
 With the exception of one United States Border Patrol station (Camp Grip), the section of the original trail between Las Playas and Tinajas Altas remains virtually unchanged.